Nipsey Hussle shooting: Police arrest suspect

 Police said Hussle and the two other victims were standing outside the store in the parking lot when the shooting occurred.

 The 33-year-old rapper, born Ermias Joseph Asghedom, grew up in Los Angeles.
-He was nominated for the best rap album Grammy this year for his debut studio album "Victory Lap."
+He was nominated for the best rap album Grammy this year for his studio debut "Victory Lap."

 Hussle is survived by two children and fiancee, actress Lauren London, according to AP.